IdentityPython/JWTConnect-Python-OidcService/doc/howto/service.rst

-.. _oiccli_service:
+.. _oidccli_service:

 *****************
 The Service class
 *****************

-The :py:class:`oiccli.service.Service` class should probably never be used as is.
+The :py:class:`oidccli.service.Service` class should probably never be used as is.
 What you should use are subclasses of it.

 This packages contains service subclasses that covers all the services defined